kshah1/Recognition-Using-Deep-Networks/README.md

 python extension.py

 ## Where to execute
-Run all these executables within the ProjectFiveMain folder level
+Run all these executables one level down in the root directory.
+Keep the data folders and executables all here.

 ## Additional Folders
 figures: Contains the results